Turbulent processes and mean-field dynamo: Alternative large-scale dynamo effects

-where, $\Upsilon=\tau_c\left\langle \mathbf{u}\cdot\mathbf{b}\right\rangle$ is the cross helicity pseudoscalar, and $\tau_c$ is the turbulent turnover time.
 Dynamo scenarios based on cross helicity have been suggested in a number of papers \citep{Yoshizawa1993,Yoshizawa2000,Yokoi2013}. \cite{Yokoi2018} showed that the large-scale dynamo instability does not require the existence of a global axisymmetric mean.
-The mix of axisymmetric and nonaxisymmetric magnetic fields can be produced even in the case $\overline{\Upsilon=0}$, where the overbar means the azimuthal averaging.
-The surface magnetic field of the Sun and other similar stars tends to be organized in sunspots, plagues, ephemeral regions, super-granular magnetic network, etc. These structures tend to demonstrate the alignment of local velocity and magnetic fields \cite{Ruediger2011s}.
+The mix of axisymmetric and nonaxisymmetric magnetic fields can be produced even in the case $\overline{\Upsilon=0}$, where the overbar means azimuthal averaging.
+The surface magnetic field of the Sun and other similar stars tends to be organized in sunspots, plagues, ephemeral regions, super-granular magnetic network, etc. These structures tend to demonstrate the alignment of local velocity and magnetic fields \citep{Ruediger2011s}.
 Therefore, the cross helicity dynamo instability can contribute to dynamo generation effects that operate near the stellar surface.
-Stellar observations, for example the results of \cite{Katsova2021G}, require such dynamo effects to be working in situ at the stellar surface.
+Stellar observations, for example those of \cite{Katsova2021G}, require such dynamo effects to be working in situ at the stellar surface.
 The solar analogs show an increase of the spottiness with an increase of the rotation rate \citep{Berdyugina2005LRSP}.
-In this case, cross helicity dynamo effects can be considered as a relevant addition to the standard turbulent generation by means of convective helical motions.
-Rapidly rotating M-dwarfs show the highest level of the magnetic activity \citep{Kochukhov2021AAr}.
+In that case, cross helicity dynamo effects can be considered as a relevant addition to the standard turbulent generation by means of convective helical motions.
+Rapidly rotating M-dwarfs show the highest level of magnetic activity \citep{Kochukhov2021AAr}.
 There is a population of rapidly rotating M-dwarfs that show a rather strong dipole type magnetic field.
 These stars show a rather small level of differential rotation.
-For solid body rotation, an $\alpha^2$ dynamo generates nonaxisymmetric magnetic field \cite{Chabrier2006AA,Elstner2007AN}.
-At high rotation rates, the $\alpha$ effect is highly anisotropic \cite{Ruediger1993AA}.
+For solid body rotation, an $\alpha^2$ dynamo generates a nonaxisymmetric magnetic field \citep{Chabrier2006AA,Elstner2007AN}.
+At high rotation rates, the $\alpha$ effect is highly anisotropic \citep{Ruediger1993AA}.
 It cannot employ the component of the large-scale magnetic field along the rotation axis for the generation of an axial electromotive force.
 Results of \cite{Yokoi2018} show that the $\alpha^2\Upsilon^2$ scenario can produce a strong constant dipole magnetic field.
 The model predicts the existence of large-scale cross helicity patterns occupying the stellar surface.
-We hope that this can be tested either in observations or in global convective simulations.
+We hope that this can be tested either in observations or in GCDs.